Machine Unlearning via Information Theoretic Regularization: Appendix: Supplementary material for Section 4

+See Appendix \ref{a:fine_algebra} for a proof.
 Now, the importance of the above result lies in the monotonicity of the objective functions listed earlier w.r.t.\ the sigma-algebra generated by random variables.
 That is, the fineness of the sigma-algebra is equivalent to the amount of information (in a probability-theoretic sense) contained by the random variable: